You are Owed Money —

-(1) disagreements over the amount of money (known as surplus income) that the bankrupt is required to pay to the trustee during the bankruptcy for the benefit of creditors; or
+(1) disagreements over the amount of money (known as surplus income) that the bankrupt is required to pay to the LIT during the bankruptcy for the benefit of creditors; or

 (2) the bankrupt failed to make surplus income payments or could have made a viable proposal but chose bankruptcy rather than propose a solution, when a viable proposal to deal with the debt could have been made.

 How do I find out if a person or a business has declared bankruptcy?

 The easiest way to find out if a person or a business has declared bankruptcy is to do an online search of bankruptcy and insolvency records.
 The records contain basic debtor information for all bankruptcies and proposals registered in Canada since 1978.